csci104/site/labs/lab0/index.md

 - Git message colors (make it pretty-er)
 - Newline handling ([why is this a problem?](http://en.wikipedia.org/wiki/Newline#Common_problems)

-To get started, have a Docker shell or VM terminal open.
+To get started, have a terminal open.

 ### Personal Information